Telehealth Webinar Series for Women's Health Providers

 Why focus specifically on emergency medicine providers?

-These simulation trainings will provide educational opportunities to emergency medicine physicians, physician assistants, nurse practitioners, nurses, and first responders to increase their knowledge and preparedness for obstetric emergencies-both in emergency departments and during maternal transports.
-Training content includes but is not limited to identification, treatment and management of hemorrhage, hypertension, cardiac conditions with pregnant and postpartum patients, etc.
+ODH has partnered with the Clinical Skills Education and Assessment Center at The Ohio State University’s College of Medicine to develop and deliver simulation trainings for emergency medicine physicians, physician assistants, nurse practitioners, nurses, and first responders to increase their knowledge and preparedness for obstetric emergencies-both in emergency departments and during maternal transports.
+Training content includes but is not limited to identification, treatment and management of hemorrhage, hypertension, cardiac conditions with pregnant and postpartum patients, etc. Training outcomes among past participants to date include a significant increase in:

-- Train-the-Trainer sessions offered to emergency medicine physicians and nurse educators throughout Ohio to learn how to facilitate low cost, low fidelity obstetric emergency simulation scenarios at their home hospitals.
-Participants will have the opportunity to win a MamaNatalie Birthing Simulator for their home hospitals to train their emergency department staff on obstetric emergencies.
-Learn how YOU can create & conduct effective, low cost obstetric simulation training at YOUR emergency department.
+The Clinical Skills Education and Assessment Center has also developed Train-the-Trainer sessions offered to emergency medicine physicians and nurse educators throughout Ohio to learn how to facilitate low cost, low fidelity obstetric emergency simulation scenarios at their home hospitals.
+Participants have the opportunity to win a MamaNatalie Birthing Simulator for their home hospitals to train their emergency department staff on obstetric emergencies.

 Managing Implicit Bias and Maternal Health